The Magic Brownie Recipe

 “Magic Brownie” doesn't mess with the body's sugar levels because it has so little sweetener.

-it has no fat because applesauce provides the moisture (and additional sweetness) -
+Plus it has no fat because applesauce provides the moisture (and additional sweetness) -

-is some serious ammunition against poor decisions
+these two attributes make it is some serious ammunition against poor decisions

 like polishing off half a bag of oreos (zero protein) because it seemed like a good idea ...